-You need to specify throughout your product description that you are selling “gourmet gluten free dog biscuits”, which produces significantly lower numbers.
+You need to specify throughout your product description that you are selling “handcrafted subscription california wine”, which produces significantly lower numbers.

 With so little competition, it now costs less to target that long-tail keyword phrase in paid search campaigns through Google.